sandhawke/webgram/README.md

 An opinionated wrapper for websockets.

 My opinion:
-* From the perspective of client code or server code, every network is "unreliable".
-So might as well code in terms of sending messages and receiving message, which might or might not arrive.
-Much simpler state, really.
-When things are working well, these are just websocket frames
-* Clients can easily authenticate themselves, just using a bearer token, so we handle that.
+* The reliable-stream socket metaphor gets in the way, because it's not truly reliable, given the reality of the internet and remote issues.
+It's simpler the just think in terms of sending and receiving messages on a best-effort basis
+* The server recognizes clients that have visited before (if they choose, using a bearer token in localStorage), and persists data about each client for you, using levelDB.
 Actually identifying human users is left to you.
-* On the server, we store client-associated data in levelDB for you
-* We wrap all the webserver stuff, but hopefully expose the parts you need, for your own express routes, etc.  Haven't thought much about interactions with middleware.
+* We wrap the httpServer stuff, but hopefully expose the parts you need, for your own express routes, etc.  (Still needs https, with easy/automatic letsEncrypt usage when running as root.)

-So client is very simple:
+Typical client can be very simple:

 ```js
 const webgram = require('webgram')